Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/inbound-message.md

 - **Name**
   Enter a meaningful name that clearly describes the purpose of the message.
+  > _Note: This name will be shared with the Service Provider, so choose something descriptive and recognizable._

 - **Service Providers**
   Select one or more Service Providers that are allowed to send this message type.